 LSD and amphetamines have typical health impacts on heart rate and can cause disorientation.
 However, they can also lead to psychosis and paranoia.
 LSD can have such severe long-term effects that even well after stopping, users still experience hallucinations and psychosis problems.

 The physical dependency on drugs leads users to addictive behaviors.
-Many of the side effects become so severe that drug users keep taking the drugs in order to cope with the withdrawal effects.
-Without effective treatment and detox, drug addicts further their physical dependence, bring harm to their bodies and health, and increase their chances of death.
+Many of the side effects become so severe that addicts keep taking the drugs to cope with the withdrawal effects.
+Without adequate treatment and detox, drug addicts further their physical dependence, bring harm to their bodies and health and increase their chances of death.